Category: Financial Management

 - Dates of Departure and Return

 If proper substantiation is not attached to an expense report, purchases may be ruled by the IRS as income to the Cardholder or subject Claremont McKenna College to sales tax penalties by the CSBE.
 Repeated failure to adhere to this procedure will result in the Purchase Card being suspended or revoked.
 The Cardholder shall submit an expense report no later than the 15th calendar day following the month the expense was incurred.
+Failure to submit an expense report by the 60th calendar day following the date the expense was incurred may be ruled by the IRS as income to the Cardholder.

 Once the expense report has been submitted, it will be routed automatically to the Approving Supervisor’s Workday inbox for their approval.
 The Approving Supervisor may send an expense report back within Workday to the Cardholder for any clarification or changes.
 If changes are not necessary the Approving Supervisor will select the “approve” button.
 This online approval of a Cardholder’s expense report indicates that the Cardholder was authorized to make those purchases and that they were made in accordance with applicable procedures.
 If the Cardholder does not have documentation of a transaction, he/she shall attach an explanation that includes a description of the item(s) purchased, date of purchase, vendor’s name and reason for the lack of supporting documentation.
 The value of any transactions that are missing receipts and exceed $75 may be added to the Cardholder’s Form W-2 at the end of the calendar year.
 If the Cardholder is disputing a charge, they shall be responsible for contacting Wells Fargo Bank to dispute the charge.
 If an item has been returned and a credit voucher received, the Cardholder shall verify that this credit is reflected on an expense report.
 If purchased items or credits are not listed within Workday, the appropriate transaction documentation shall be RETAINED by the Cardholder until the matter is resolved.